tbk81/100-DAYS-OF-CODE-PY/README.md

 years to decades, Use Seaborn to superimpose a linear regressions over our data, Make a judgement if our regression is good or bad based on how well the model fits our data and the r-squared metric, Run regressions with scikit-learn and calculate the coefficients.

+79 - How to uncover and investigate NaN values, How to convert objects and string data types to numbers, Creating donut and bar charts with plotly, Create a rolling average to smooth out time-series data and show a trend, How to use .value_counts(), .groupby(), .merge(), .sort_values() and .agg(), Create a Choropleth to display data on a map, Create bar charts showing different segments of the data with plotly, Create Sunburst charts with plotly, Use Seaborn's .lmplot() and show best-fit lines across multiple categories using the row, hue, and lowess parameters, Understand how a different picture emerges when looking at the same data in different ways (e.g., box plots vs a time series analysis), See the distribution of our data and visualise descriptive statistics with the help of a histogram in Seaborn.

+80 -